samyiin/IdentifierNameNormalization/README.md

 Python library *inflection* uses the logic regarding underscore and combination of upper and lower letters, but it doesn't keep the original capitalization, neither does it split numbers.
 We need the original caitalization for the masters thesis.
 So I guess I will just write one parser myself.

 ## Interprete softwords
 By our definition above, soft words will only contain English Letters.
 (Because we splitted it by numbers and underscores).
-Now a softword can be a concatenation of one or more of the following components:
+Now a softword can be a concatenation of one or more of the following semantic components:

     single letters
     dictionary words
     common abbreviation (including acronyms, technical terms, domain specific terms) typo of dictionary word (typo of abbreviation would be unidentifiable term...) unidentifiable terms

-To make sure this division is mutually exclusive (Mainly we just want to make sure that single letter is not also abbreviation), we define

-    Single letter is not dictionary word.
-    abbreviation is non-dictionary word, non single letter. typo of dictionary word is non-dictionary word, non single letter, non abbreviation unidentifiable temrs is non of the above

 We generalize the process of softword interpretation into two steps: **split** and **expansion**.
-1. Split the softword into semantical components.
+1. Split the softword into semantic components.
-2. Expand each semantical components if necessary: single letter and dictionary word stays as is, expand abbreviations and fix typos.
+2. Based on the split in step 1, expand each semantical components if necessary: single letter and dictionary word stays as is, expand abbreviations and fix typos.

 Eventually the most probable **interpretation** of a softword becomes the most likely "combination" of **split and expansion**.
 (Technically we can have a math definition here with probability and Cartesian product and stuff...)

-I will give four sets of examples, the first set of examples is when the split and expansion are very clear (to our "commob sense"):
+I will give four sets of examples, the first set of examples is when the split and expansion are very clear (to our "common sense"):

-    filename = split: "file" + "name". | expansion: they are both dictionary words. | interpretation: "file name" stepx = split: "step" + "x"(single letter). | expansion: combination of a dictionary word and a single letter. | interpretation: "step x"
+    filename = split: "file" (dictionary) + "name" (dictionary). | expansion: they are both dictionary words. | result: "file name" stepx = split: "step" (dictionary) + "x"(single letter). | expansion: combination of a dictionary word and a single letter. | result: "step x"

-The second set of examples is when the split is not clear (thus the interpretation is not clear):
+The second set of examples is when the split is not clear (thus the result is not clear):

-    e = split: "e" (single letter). | expansion: it's a single letter. | interpretation: "e" e = split: "e" (abbreviation). | expansion: abbreviation of "exception". | interpretation: "exception"
+    e = split: "e" (single letter). | expansion: it's a single letter. | result: "e" e = split: "e" (abbreviation). | expansion: abbreviation of "exception". | result: "exception"

-    nowhere = split: "now here". | expansion: two dictionary words. | interpretation: "now here" nowhere = split: "no where". | expansion: two dictionary words. | interpretation: "no where"
+    nowhere = split: "now" (dictionary) + "here" (dictionary). | expansion: two dictionary words. | result: "now here" nowhere = split: "no" (dictionary) +  where" (dictionary). | expansion: two dictionary words. | result: "no where"

-    args = split: "args" (abbreviation). | expansion: abbreviation of "arguments". | interpretation: "arguments" args = split: "arg"(abbreviation) + "s" (single letter). | expansion: "arg" is abbreviation of "argument". | interpretation: "argument s"
+    args = split: "args" (abbreviation). | expansion: abbreviation of "arguments". | result: "arguments" args = split: "arg"(abbreviation) + "s" (single letter). | expansion: "arg" is abbreviation of "argument". | result: "argument s"

-The third set of examples is when the split is clear, but the expansion is not clear (thus the interpretation is not clear):
+The third set of examples is when the split is clear, but the expansion is not clear (thus the result is not clear):

-    alt = split: "alt" (abbreviation). | expansion: abbreviation of "alternative". | interpretation: "alternative" alt = split: "alt" (abbreviation). | expansion: abbreviation of "alternate". | interpretation: "alternate"
+    alt = split: "alt" (abbreviation). | expansion: abbreviation of "alternative". | result: "alternative" alt = split: "alt" (abbreviation). | expansion: abbreviation of "alternate". | result: "alternate"

-The fourth set of examples is more tricky: the interpretation is the same, but there might be different splits and expansions:
+The fourth set of examples is more tricky: the result is the same, but there might be different splits and expansions:

-    regex = split: "reg"(abbreviation) + "ex" (abbreviation). | expansion: abbreviation of "regular" and "expression". | interpretation: "regular expression" regex = split: "regex"(abbreviation). | expansion: abbreviation of "regular expression". | interpretation: "regular expression"
+    regex = split: "reg"(abbreviation) + "ex" (abbreviation). | expansion: abbreviation of "regular" and "expression". | result: "regular expression" regex = split: "regex"(abbreviation). | expansion: abbreviation of "regular expression". | result: "regular expression"

-    kwargs = split: "kw" (abbreviation) + "args" (abbreviation) | expansion: abbreviation of "keyword" and "arguments". | interpretation: "keyword arguments" kwargs = split: "kwargs"(abbreviation). | expansion: abbreviation of "keyword arguments". | interpretation: "keyword arguments"
-It can also be that neither the split and expansion are clear, and thus the interpretation is not clear.
+    kwargs = split: "kw" (abbreviation) + "args" (abbreviation) | expansion: abbreviation of "keyword" and "arguments". | result: "keyword arguments" kwargs = split: "kwargs"(abbreviation). | expansion: abbreviation of "keyword arguments". | result: "keyword arguments" Obviously, it can also be that neither the split and the expansion are clear, and thus in most cases the result are not clear.

 **Previous attempts**:
 1. In "A large-scale investigation of local variable names in java programs: Is longer name better for broader scope variable?"
 2021, Aman use the method: given a soft word, generate all possible two-term-concatenation, see if we can find concatenation of two dictionary words (their dictionary also includes 200 common abbreviations).
 (Limitation: what if the soft word is concatenation of more than two words?
 They claimed that such case doesn't exist in their data).